iLCSoft/ilcsoftDoc/README.md

 ### How to create a new Marlin processor
-   The most easy way to create a new Marlin processor is
+   The most easy way to create a new Marlin processor is copying an example processor, instead of rewritting all of them.
+You can do this by

-   ` ./copy_new_processor.sh  old_processor_directory   new_processor_name`
+   ` ./copy_new_processor.sh  new_processor_name`

    This script can be decomposed by following steps:

-   - You'd better copy an old processer with .cc and .h file into a new folder and change the processer, instead of rewritting all of them.
+   - Copy an example processer that supplied by ILCSoft  with .cc and .h file into a new folder and change the processer.
-   - Change the processor class name into a new one!!
+   - Change the processor class name into the  new name!!
    NOTE: this is important, or it may conflict with existed processors.
-   - Put ./action.sh into the same folder, change the PROJECTNAME in the action, and run ./bin/action.sh
+   - Put ./action.sh into the bin folder, change the PROJECTNAME in the action, and run ./bin/action.sh
-   - When running this script, five folders will be created
+   - When running this action.sh, six folders will be created, and all files will be put into their specific folder.

     |   folder   |  meaning                |
     |:----------:|:-----------------------:|